Customize Consent Preferences

 When an Internal Direct Debit Standard transaction is rejected, the debtor's account is not debited.

-An Internal Direct Debit Standard transaction might be rejected for the following reasons (this list is not exhaustive):
+An Internal Direct Debit Standard transaction might be rejected for the following reasons:

 Regardless of the reason, the merchant receives a notification and can attempt a new Internal Direct Debit at a later date.